practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 end
 ```

-If we run this against the same spec as before we get more tests passing, but
+If we run this against the same spec as before, more tests pass, but
 not all of them.
-Still, getting that initial spec passing means we're headed
+Still, getting that initial spec to pass means that we're headed
 in the right direction.

 There are three very simple Unix programming primitives in use here: `fork`,